Technology operations signal monitor: Show HN: Kage – Shadow any website to a single binary for offline viewing

 Amazon

-website monitoring tool for developers
+website shadowing tool

 As an affiliate, we earn on qualifying purchases.